xtremeonecoder/heating-support-system/README.md

 ![This chart shows the output results for 40 ships](https://github.com/xtremeonecoder/seaport-recommender/blob/master/Documentation/Result-in-Chart.jpg)

 ## Sample Port Weight Calculation:
-Suppose, there is a criteria “Operating Cost” at the port.
+Suppose, there is a criteria “*Operating Cost*” at the port.
 If the cost is high the port will get lower grade for that criteria and vice versa.

 ### Sample Questionnaire (Port users / civil people may answer):